-As its name suggests, the iMac Pro is a powerful, sleek and beautiful all-in-one PC that packs a lot of punch in the traditional iMac form factor.
-However, don’t judge this book by its cover – the iMac Pro absolutely demolishes the iMac 2017, and even the new iMac 2019.
+As you might guess based on the name, the iMac Pro is a powerful, sleek and gorgeous all-in-one PC that packs a lot of punch in the traditional iMac form factor.
+However, don’t judge this behemoth by its appearance – the iMac Pro absolutely demolishes the iMac 2017, and even the new iMac 2019.
 And, it’s all thanks to its high-end PC components and exceptional features on hand.

 Here is the Apple iMac Pro configuration sent to TechRadar for review:

 CPU: 3.0GHz Intel Xeon W (deca-core, 14MB cache, up to 4.5GHz)